elm-nyc/elm-syntax/README.md

 nothing = Nothing
 ```

+It may seem a bit odd if you're used to something like `{}['someKey']` returning `undefined`, but returning a `Maybe` instead is explicit about the fact that you may need to deal with the `undefined` case so you can consider that initially, instead of when it causes something to break down the road.

 ## Type annotation
 When definining a value, it is also a good idea to specify its type.
-The elm compiler can infer types, but you can get better error messages and make your code more readable by explicitly declaring types.
+The elm compiler can infer types, but you can get better error messages and make your code more readable by explicitly declaring types. (we'll discuss types in more depth later)

 ```
 four : Int